MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-dataset-details-page.md

 ---
 title: Semantic model details page
-description: Learn about the information and actions available to you on the semantic model details page.
+description: Learn about the information and actions available to you on the semantic model details page, including how to explore, monitor, and leverage semantic models.
 author: paulinbar
 ms.author: painbar
 ms.service: powerbi